Anmol1696/MarkCon/README.md

-# facebook_client
+# Data scraping
-Grabs the information of the people how have liked a page
+Forming the data set after scraping with selenium